RoboterHund/kitsune-numbers/README.md

 	It will store values of _Java_ numeric data types into registers.
 	It will convert values of registers into _Java_ numeric data types.

 It may be slower than using hard-coded data types, but it will spare the trouble of having to choose them.
 Also, it will be faster than using `BigDecimal` everywhere, and will not have the unstability of `double`.

 ---

-It started as part of a private repo, but then it started to look as an independent module.
+It began as part of a private repo, but then it started to look as an independent module.

-The biggest problem is that operations with big numbers are still as slow as using `BigInteger`, but at least the exactitude of the results is guaranteed.
+An enhancement I want to add in the future is inlining the `BigInteger` calculations, to reduce object allocation to a minimum.
+But currently I have no time for this.

 _RoboterHund87_
 _2015_